-With an incredible array of luxury hotels in a relatively small city on both sides of the harbour, choosing the right hotel for each type of traveller can be difficult.
+With Hong Kong back up and running again, and with an incredible array of luxury hotels in a relatively small city on both sides of the harbour, choosing the right hotel for each type of traveller can be quite difficult.
 We’ve broken it down for you…

 THE SUITE LIFE

 Rosewoood Hong Kong’s Harbour House (pictured) is arguably the most incredible presidential suite in the city – it is both, the largest (1,150sqm/12,000 sqft) and also currently the only one at a luxury hotel with a private pool (following the InterContinental Hong Kong’s rebranding to The Regent and the subsequent temporary closure).
 The suite combines with the Garden House for full floor privacy.
 But also be sure to check out the other suites and residences in the hotel, including the Grand Harbour Corner Suite, from Level 24-39 – and whatever you do, please do book into a room with Manor Club access, one of the most incredible club lounges we have EVER seen.